Wondering how to put together a traditional Thanksgiving dinner menu? Here are classic Thanksgiving recipes that you’ll come back to year after year.

 The main event.
 And this one is golden brown and juicy!

-How to Smoke a Perfect Turkey.
-Delicious!
+How to Smoke a Turkey.
+Our rub recipe is delicious!

 Thanksgiving Side Dishes